The Perfect Pitch

-The Perfect Pitch – maximising your impact on the day!
+Let’s maximise your impact on the day!

-Delivering a pitch about pitching at Metro Bank, Oxford
+Delivering a Pitch About Pitching at Metro Bank, Oxford

-Recently, I was asked to speak as part of a panel of experts on the topic of Pain-free Pitching for an Oxford Independent Consultants event.
-The ambitious part of the invitation for me was to get a message across in just 5 minutes.
-What could I communicate of real value in that time when I spend up to six hours preparing clients for such a challenge as this?
-Here is what I shared, plus a little extra; I hope you find it of value and please ask questions if you want to know more.
+I was asked to speak as part of a panel of experts on Pain-free Pitching for an Oxford Independent Consultants event.
+The ambitious part of the invitation for me was to get a message across in just five minutes.

 How do you make an impact on the day?
 Firstly, start by asking yourself: why is there even a face-to-face pitch when you’ve spent hours, days or weeks putting your genius into a wonderful proposal?